SuryaPavan1/CodePath-iOS/README.md

-#iOS Tipping Calculator Prework
+# iOS Tipping Calculator Prework

 This is an iPhone application that calculates the total of a bill with a specified tipping amount.

-Time spent: 3 hours spent total
+Time spent: 2 hours spent total

 Completed User Stories:

- Required: Complete the basic tip calculator tutorial.
+- [x] Required: Complete the basic tip calculator tutorial.